deltachat/deltachat-pages/en/help.md

 "Messages may not be end-to-end encrypted anymore" means that your contact uses inconsistent or no end-to-end encryption at all.
-Here are the possible causes and respective mitigations
+Here are the possible causes and respective mitigations.

 **They are using Delta Chat on a second device (phone or laptop)**